We understand many parents may be skeptical of their sons joining a fraternity. Learn more about the benefits below!

-By supporting your son’s decision to join Kappa Sigma, you are supporting his development as a better man.
-Many parents see a change in their son after joining, such as doing dishes or other small chores when coming back to visit.
-He may also learn how to tie a tie, and is expected to know how to dress professionally for many events, such as Black & White or Grand Conclave.
+By supporting your son’s decision to become a Kappa Sigma, you are supporting his decision to improve himself into a better man.
+He may learn how to tie a tie, and is expected to know how to dress professionally for many events, such as our Black & White spring formal or national conference banquets.

-By joining, he will also learn other valuable skills that translate to the adult world, such as how to talk to people and sell by participating in Rush and Cowdrop.
-Most importantly, he gains not friends, but brothers that will help him “not for a day, or an hour, or a college term only, but for life.”
+By joining, he will also learn other valuable skills that translate to the adult world, such as how to talk to people and sell by participating in Rush (recruitment) and Cowdrop.
+Wherever a brother ends up after college, chances are he will be able to find an alumni chapter or other brothers of Kappa Sigma in the area.
+In addition, Kappa Sigma has national networks for its members that could be helpful in finding jobs or internships.
+Membership in Kappa Sigma lasts “not for a day, or an hour, or a college term only, but for life.”

 We are happy to have our Parent’s Club, which came to be after a few parents wanted a way to donate to the Chapter.
 There is only an annual commitment of $50, although you are welcome to donate more if you so choose.
 All this money goes into brotherhood events, such as Sunday Dinners.
 The support given by this club is greatly appreciated by the Chapter.
-To join, click or tap here, or for questions, please contact Leadership.
+To join follow this link or for questions, please contact Leadership.

 Every fall semester, the Brothers of Theta-Zeta open up their House in a day geared towards parents and showing what our fraternity is about.
 This special day generally takes place mid-fall, so please ask your son or our Leadership for more details!